MousaArikat/TaskFlow/README.md

  - Enable progress analytics and reports

-### Note: Some of the css animations and design were taken from the open source css website :https://uiverse.io/ ###
+### Note: Some of the css animations and design were taken from the open source css website: https://uiverse.io/ ###